 1. Delhi covers a wide area and has a dense population.

 2. There is a rampart round the city that is without parallel.
 The breadth of its wall is eleven cubics; and inside it, there are houses for the night sentry and gatekeepers.

-4. There are twenty eight gates in the city which are called darwaza in which, Budaun Darwaza is the biggest darwaza.
+4. There are twenty-eight gates in the city which are called Darwaza in which, Budaun Darwaza is the biggest Darwaza.

 5. In Gul Darwaza there is an orchard.
-It has fine cemetery in which graves have domes over them, and those that do not have a dome, have an arch for sure.
+It has a fine cemetery in which graves have domes over them, and those that do not have a dome, have an arch for sure.

 Ques 7: 'Sufism evolved as a reaction to the growing materialism of the Caliphate as a religious and political institution.'
 Elucidate.

 Ans: 1.
-One of the most striking religious example is evident at Puri, Odisha, where the principal deity was identified, by the twelfth century, as Jagannatha as literally, the lord of the world, a form of Vishnu.
+One of the most striking religious examples is evident at Puri, Odisha, where the principal deity was identified, by the twelfth century, as Jagannatha as literally, the lord of the world, a form of Vishnu.
 This phase was of the increasing visibility of Gods and Goddesses.

 2. Tantric practices were widespread in several parts of the sub-continent.

-3. Social seclusion of women and shudras, who were generally excluded from Vedic learning.
+3. Social seclusion of women and Shudras, who were generally excluded from Vedic learning.